Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 Goals

-4. Learn to use the toilet on your own.
+4. Learn to use the toilet independently.

-5. Learn to exercise.
+5. Learn to do the exercises.

 Dangers